jonathanolson/slither/notes/patterns.md

     - Add dependencies.json for phet-lib builds!!!!
   -
   - Improvements:
-    - Clicking Pattern Annotation opens up more about the rule(!) including its typical embedding.
+    - Clicking Pattern Annotation (in play mode) opens up more about the rule(!) including its typical embedding.
     - Pattern SOLVE in difficulty(!)
+    - Rule colors: sync them!
+      - Fix a seed of random numbers, so we can reproduce the same face coloring (particularly for showing patterns)
+  -
+  - For "face selection" - make it easier to select outside (not just that strip)
   -
   - Bugs:
     - Assertion failures in rule-explorer (!!!!) - especially swapping to/from color